yarivgraf/apache-impala-cluster-docker/README.md

 https://hub.docker.com/u/yarivgraf

-#### Due to image size of the impala, Apache Impala binaries are missing from this repository.
+#### Due to the image size of the Impala binaries, they will be excluded from this repository.